Job Description for CVEC Executive Director (Aug. 2012)

 - Work with the Executive Director to prepare the Course Brochure and class schedule for publication and distribution.

-- Provide backup for the Associate Director on the course registration and enrollment process.
+- Provide backup for the Operations Director on the course registration and enrollment process.

 The following CVEC by-laws and policies are pertinent to the job:

 Prospective faculty will present a current resume and course proposal to the Curriculum Director.
 The Curriculum Committee reviews applications and presents its recommendations to the Board for approval.

 Active faculty members will present course proposals and descriptions to the Curriculum Director.
 The description specifies course format (seminar, informal lecture, lecture and discussion, etc.), text(s), cost, and amount of reading involved.
 Costs should be reasonable for students.